The relationship between past and

 invention was undoubtedly the cylinder seal, invented and introduced perhaps

-to its technological advantages, the cylinder seal represents a nearly perfect
+advantages, the cylinder seal represents a nearly perfect materialization of

-materialization of the Sumerian perception of the spatiotemporal structure of
+the Sumerian perception of the spatiotemporal structure of the world.

 Being endowed with the capacity to